Transfer Pricing in Venezuela

 Taxpayers subject to Transfer Pricing rules must keep and maintain the documentation regarding the analysis and calculation of the Transfer Pricing indicated in the Informative Affidavit.

-Sanctions for Transfer Pricing Non-Compliance in Venezuela
+Transfer Pricing Non-compliance Sanctions in Venezuela

-Violations related to non-compliance with formal duties regarding to Transfer Pricing are stipulated in the Organic Tax Code.
+Violations related to non-compliance with formal duties regarding Transfer Pricing are stipulated in the Organic Tax Code.

-It should be noted that in addition to the fine indicated above, the premises will be closed for ten continuous days.
+It should be noted that, in addition to the fine indicated above, the premises will be closed for ten continuous days.

 Read More